fa06396/CS-457/README.md

 ## Projects

-This repository contains several projects that were completed as part of the CS 457 coursework.
-Each project focuses on a specific aspect of data science and showcases the application of various techniques and algorithms.
-The projects cover domains such as finance, healthcare, social media analysis, and more.
-Please refer to the individual project folders for detailed documentation, code, and datasets.
+This repository showcases a collection of data science projects completed as part of the CS 457 coursework.
+Each project explores a unique area of data science, providing practical examples and demonstrations of various techniques and algorithms.
+The projects encompass diverse domains, including finance, healthcare, social media analysis, and more.

+Feel free to explore the project folders to access detailed documentation, code implementations, and datasets used in each project.
+The README files within each project folder provide specific instructions and insights into the project's objectives, methodologies, and findings.

+List of Projects:
+1. Data Wrangling: [Data Wrangling]
+2. Exploratory Data Analysis (EDA): [Exploratory Data Analysis]
+3. Inference Statistics: [Inference Statistics]
+4. Regression: [Regression]
+5. Classification and Recommendation System: [Classification and Recommendation]
+6. Clustering: [Clustering]
+7. Time Series Analysis: [Time Series Analysis]
+8. Natural Language Processing (NLP): [NLP]

+Each project folder contains the necessary resources to replicate the analysis and gain a deeper understanding of the applied concepts.
+Enjoy exploring the world of data science!

 ## Getting Started